-From the energy audit and discussions with the local pump shop, and electrician, the best efficiency and production outcomes for the site included:
+From the energy audit and discussions with the local pump shop and electrician, the best efficiency and production outcomes for the site included:

-- Installing a smaller Pump and motor, and adding a Variable Speed Drive (VSD) with remote pressure sensors
+- Installing a smaller pump and motor and adding a Variable Speed Drive (VSD) with remote pressure sensors.

-- Adding a 40kW solar system with a 30kW inverter to cover pump load power with possible export
+- Adding a 40kW solar system with a 30kW inverter to cover pump load power, with possible export.

-- Retrofit existing lighting with LEDs
+- Retrofit existing lighting with LEDs on the farm shed

 Table 1.
 Audit recommendations comparing savings between tariffs.

 ||Payback period T62 (Years)

 |Pump replacement and VSD

 |Retrofit lighting with LEDs